 The Swedish Society for Marine Sciences are very happy to announce that the Dyrssen Award 2020 for best Master's Theses within Marine Sciences go to:

-Adele Maciute (1st price) for the thesis Oxygen respiration rates by aquatic nematodes.
+Adele Maciute (1st prize) for the thesis Oxygen respiration rates by aquatic nematodes.

-Monica Tenorio de Figueiredo Gabell (2nd price) for the thesis Seasonal changes in habitat use by fishes within a shallow tropical seascape.
+Monica Tenorio de Figueiredo Gabell (2nd prize) for the thesis Seasonal changes in habitat use by fishes within a shallow tropical seascape.